- Search The Registry

 - Street Team Youth Programs

 - Creating Support

 *Diane Schuur was born on this date in 1953.
 She is a white-American jazz singer and pianist.

-At age 15 she was taken by her father to Lake Tahoe to audition as a lounge singer at Harrah's hotel and casino.
+At age 15, she was taken by her father to Lake Tahoe to audition as a lounge singer at Harrah's Hotel and casino.
 She got the job, but her widowed father found it impossible to leave his job at the police force to chaperone her, and the offer had to be declined.
 Schuur was noticed by country music singer/actor Jimmy Wakely, who met her in an Elks Club in 1971 when she was eighteen.
 After auditioning for him, Wakely arranged a recording session in California.
-Accompanied by her sister, Schuur took her first airplane trip to the session in and made a 45-rpm record of a song called "Dear Mommy and Daddy".
+Accompanied by her sister, Schuur took her first airplane trip to the session and made a 45-rpm record of a song called "Dear Mommy and Daddy."
 Schuur performed locally a great deal in her late teens and had started to develop a distinctive musical voice.
 Entertainment writer Stewart Weiner called it a "crystal-clear vocal tone hitting every note in the center of the bull's eye."